ropensci/roweb3/content/blog/2024-06-27-impact-metrics/index.en.md

 On June 14 I was invited to present at the [CZI Open Science 2024](https://chanzuckerberg.com/science/programs-resources/open-science/) event.
 I was asked to participate on the Case Study Session 3: Demonstrating Impact of Open Science and explore the challenges of using traditional academic metrics for measuring project impact and emphasize alternative approaches.

-I was very excited to share our experience with the community and to learn from others.
+I was very excited to share our experience and to learn from others projects.
 In this blog post there is a summary of my talk.

 ## Metrics

 rOpenSci is a non-profit organization and a community of practice that lead a set of interrelated activities around capacity building, community development, and research software development practices to transform science through open data, software & reproducibility.

 As many other organizations we have a set of _traditional_ metrics that we use to measure the impact of our work.
-We use dashboards, we have our automatic process to calculate those metrics and we also use software that serve some other metrics to us.
-We calculate this metrics by project or activity and by the overall organization.
+We use dashboards, we have automatic process to calculate those metrics and we also use software that provide metrics to us.
+We calculate metrics by project or activity and by the overall organization.

-For example, our Software Peer Review is a transparent, open, non-adversarial R package peer review process with the goal of improve the software we build to made science.
+For example, our [Software Peer Review](/software-review/) is a transparent, open, non-adversarial R package peer review process with the goal of improve the software we build to made science.
 Since it started we have review more than

 * **200+** scientific software packages
 * **577** reviewers
 * **700** unique contributors
 * **17,205,280** downloads

-Even when those numbers are impressive, we know that they are not enough to measure the impact of our work.
-Because a community is not just about numbers, but about people, because communities are built on connections.
+Even when those numbers are very useful, we know that they are not enough to measure the impact of our work. **A community is not just about numbers, but about people, because communities are built on connections**.

 ## Frameworks to measure impact

 We use two frameworks with a community management lens to capture metrics and try to measure our impact.
-The first one is a _four impact level_ framework: individual level, host institution/local community level, the community level, and the Open Science Community in general.
+The first one is a _four impact level_ framework: individual level, host institution/local level, the community level -in this case rOpenSci, and the Open Science or Open Source Community in general.
+The second one is base on a community of practice participation model.

-### Impact level framework
+### Impact Level Framework

 To exemplify this framework, let me introduce you to [Marcos Miguel Prunello](/author/marcos-prunello/), a professor of statistics at the Universidad Nacional de Rosario in Argentina and one of our Champions.